aritzmaeso/Pulsometer/README.md

 Now that the explanation of the general context it is done, we are going to start step by step.

-# 1st step: Burn the microcontroller
+### 1st step: Burn the microcontroller

 As Attiny85 is a microcontroller, it is necessary an Arduino Uno for the program.
+Here it is the datasheet with the connections of the chip.
+**ARGAZKIA**
+For the programation you have to put the Arduino Uno in mode ISP.
+File->Examples->ArduinoISP and we load it.